What is the Ultimate Canon General-Purpose DSLR Camera?

-Bottom-of-the-Line Price, Compact, Lightweight, Oustanding AF System, Impressive APS-C Image Quality
+Low Price, Compact, Lightweight, Oustanding AF System, Impressive APS-C Image Quality

-While serious amatuer and professional photographers will find this camera's reduced control set limiting, the tiny, lightweight Canon EOS R50 features outstanding AF performance and excellent image quality at an affordable price.
+While serious amateur and professional photographers will find this camera's reduced control set limiting, the tiny, lightweight Canon EOS R50 features outstanding AF performance and excellent image quality at an affordable price.
 There is a lot to like about this camera.